The Temple of Dendur

 The Temple of Dendur is an Ancient Egyptian temple, built in 10 BC by the Roman governor of Egypt.
 The Temple is dedicated to Isis, Osiris, as well as two deified sons of a local Nubian chieftain.

-The Temple was gifted to the United States by Egypt in 1965, it was awarded to The Metropolitan Museum of Art in 1967 and installed in The Sackler Wing in 1978.
+The Temple was gifted to the United States by Egypt in 1965, and it was awarded to The Metropolitan Museum of Art in 1967 and installed in The Sackler Wing in 1978.
 The gift was in recognition of the United States government’s help in saving many Nubian monuments from being submerged in the flooding of Lake Nasser through the Aswan Dam project.
 Many monuments that were preserved were dismantled and moved to higher ground.
 The Temple of Dendur was disassembled and transported in over 660 crates to the U.S.

-Several institutions across the US bid for the temple in a competition.
+Several museums across the US bid for the temple in a competition.
 In 1967, the temple was awarded to the Metropolitan Museum of Art in New York City by President Lyndon B. Johnson.
 The Sackler Wing was specially built to house the Temple and the reflecting pool in front of the temple represent the Nile River and the sloping wall behind it reflect the cliffs of the original location as can be seen in the above drawing.

 The temple was initially commissioned by Emperor Augustus of Rome, and there are depictions of Emperor Caesar Augustus on the Temple Walls.
 There are scenes carved into the walls which depict Augustus as a “pharaoh”, wearing the traditional regalia of the pharaoh.
 At the time, Egypt was so crucial to Rome for grain supplies, that as the ruler of Egypt, Augustus had some temples built in Egyptian style, honouring Egyptian deities.